dietertaotesting/tao-system-requirements/README.md

 - Current version, server: https://oat-sa.github.io/tao-system-requirements/build/api/server-latest.json
 - Current version, viewports and devices: https://oat-sa.github.io/tao-system-requirements/build/api/viewportDevices-latest.json

-You can also retrieve data a particular release by replacing `-latest.json` by `-{release}.json`.
+You can also retrieve data for a particular release by replacing `-latest.json` by `-{release}.json`.
 Data is kept for to past releases.

 The stylesheet including all icons is available at https://oat-sa.github.io/tao-system-requirements/build/css/main.css.